jemmy512/book-notes/Cpp/cpp-primer.md

 ### Partial ordering
 * When a class or variable (C++14) template is instantiated, and there are partial specializations available, the compiler has to decide if the primary template is going to be used or one of its partial specializations.
-    * If only one specialization matches the template arguments, that specialization is used
+    * If only `one specialization` matches the template arguments, that specialization is used
-    * If more than one specialization matches, partial order rules are used to determine which specialization is more specialized.
-The most specialized specialization is used, if it is unique (if it is not unique, the program cannot be compiled)
+    * If `more than one specialization` matches, partial order rules are used to determine which specialization is more specialized.
+The `most specialized` specialization is used, if it is unique (if it is not unique, the program cannot be compiled)
-    * If no specializations match, the primary template is used
+    * If `no specializations` match, the `primary template` is used

+* [Overload Resolution]() To establish `more-specialized-than relationship` between partial specializations, each is first converted to a `fictitious function template` as follows:
+    * The first function template has the same template parameters as the first partial specialization and has just one function parameter, whose type is a class template specialization with all the template arguments from the first partial specialization
+    * the second function template has the same template parameters as the second partial specialization and has just one function parameter whose type is a class template specialization with all the template arguments from the second partial specialization.
+    * The function templates are then ranked as if for `function template overloading`.
+    ```c++
+    template<int I, int J, class T> struct X { }; // primary template

+    template<int I, int J>
+    struct X<I, J, int> {       // partial specialization #1
+        static const int s = 1; // fictitious function template is template<int I, int J> void f(X<I, J, int>); #A
+    };

+    template<int I>
+    struct X<I, I, int> {       // partial specialization #2
+        static const int s = 2; // fictitious function template is template<int I> void f(X<I, I, int>); #B
+    };

+    int main() {
+        X<2, 2, int> x; // both #1 and #2 match
+        // partial ordering for function templates:
+        // #A from #B: void(X<I,J,int>) from void(X<U1, U1, int>): deduction ok
+        // #B from #A: void(X<I,I,int>) from void(X<U1, U2, int>): deduction fails
+        // #B is more specialized
+        // #2 is the specialization that is instantiated
+        std::cout << x.s << '\n'; // prints 2
+    }
+    ```

 ### Members of partial specializations
 1. The `template parameter list` and the `template argument list` of a member of a partial specialization must `match` the parameter list and the argument list of the `partial specialization`.